-The proposed land uses included in the Proposed Action (Base Plan) are anticipated to generate approximately 7,824 direct jobs.
-1 Additional local employment can be generated indirectly through expenditure patterns of direct employment associated with the project.
+The proposed land uses under the Proposed Action are anticipated to generate approximately 1,115 direct jobs (City of Roseville 2016).1 Additional local employment can be generated indirectly through expenditure patterns of direct employment associated with the project.
 For example, workers in offices in the commercial and business professional zones of the Proposed Action would spend money in the local economy.
-These employee expenditures would result in additional jobs.
+The expenditure of the money from employees would result in additional jobs.
 Indirect jobs tend to be in relative proximity to the places of employment and residences.
-In addition to direct and indirect employment, the Proposed Action may also result in induced employment.
-Induced employment follows the economic effect of employment beyond the expenditures of the employees within a project area to include jobs created by the stream of goods and services necessary to support businesses within the project.
-For example, when a manufacturer buys products or sells products, the employment associated with those transactions are considered induced employment.
+The indirect jobs multiplier effect is shown in Table 5.0-1, Employment Growth, below.
+The multiplier effect also considers the secondary effect of employee expenditures.
+Thus, it includes the economic effect of the dollars spent by the employees who support other businesses within the project site.